Jingle Cats: Reception

 In 1995, Here Comes Santa Claws won a Billie Award from Billboard for point-of-purchase category.
 David Wharton of the Los Angeles Times said, "Yet for every person who listens to 'Jingle Cats' and hears only screeching, there are cat lovers who hear a symphony."

 After following up what Billboard called "excellent" Jingle Cats and Jingle Dogs albums, Spalla produced a Jingle Babies album for which Billboard described the series as having hit a "brick wall".
 Ashley Naftule of Phoenix New Times reviewed Jingle Cats and said, "Don't be fooled by its kitschy name: A more accurate title for the project would be The Wretched Mewling Of The Damned."
 Blake Butler wrote a review of the Jingle Babies release Rockabye Christmas in The Believer saying, "I imagine these boggled carols funneled loudly into malls, sending people running from the Gap and Sharper Image back to hide inside their homes, to wrap the roof with enough colored light to keep the dark out, fearing what other kind of man might slide down the chimney."

+In popular culture

+In the Yogscast's annual "Jingle Jam" charity livestream, the hosts traditionally watch Jingle Cats on YouTube as the first segment every 1 December.
+Since 2017, they have invited fans to submit their own Jingle Cats videos.